Mohanavadivel-git/caasworkshop/lessons/6-buildtools.md

 ## Docker

 For those with administrative rights on their machine, you can download Docker from the public internet.
-This will give you the ability to build, run, and store Docker images in Quay.
-You will get the Docker CLI, which comes with commands such as `docker build` and `docker push` to build your container image and deploy your image to Quay.
+This will give you the ability to build, run, and store Docker images on your machine.
+You will get the Docker CLI, which comes with commands such as `docker build` and `docker push` to build your container image and save your image to Quay.

 ## LocalDev